tadjc/DSD_assignment/README.md

-Developing a system bus architecture using VERILOG, based on AMBA bus.
+Developing a system bus architecture using VERILOG, based on AMBA AHB bus.